 Businesses use various strategies for their growth.
 We broadly classify them into four main categories.
-And these are horizontal diversification, vertical diversification, conglomerate diversification and concentric diversification.
+And these are horizontal diversification, vertical diversification, conglomerate diversification, and concentric diversification.
 Here we will talk about the last one.
-Under concentric diversification, a firm adds new, but related products.
-In other words, for increasing the revenue and growing its business a company adds new but similar products to its existing product lines.
-The similarity could be in terms of distribution, technology, customer usage and managerial skills.
+Under concentric diversification, a firm adds new but related products.
+In other words, to increase the revenue and grow its business, a company adds new but similar products to its existing product lines.
+The similarity could be in terms of distribution, technology, customer usage, and managerial skills.
 We also call this strategy convergent diversification.

 Such type of diversification can help companies if they are experiencing a drop in sales for a particular related product though the overall sector demand is the same or growing.
 This will also help in achieving operational synergy.
 If a company is witnessing declining sales, then the revenue from new products will compensate for the loss in sales for the older products.